cabforum/code-signing/docs/CSBR.md

 2. Documentation related to their verification, issuance, and revocation of certificate requests and Certificates.

 ### 5.5.2 Retention period for archive

-[EDITOR: Must check if we need to make additional modifications to match the language of section 5.4]

 Archived audit logs (as set forth in [Section 5.5.1](#551-types-of-records-archived) SHALL be retained for a period of at least two (2) years from their record creation timestamp, or as long as they are required to be retained per [Section 5.4.3](#543-retention-period-for-audit-log), whichever is longer.